elixir-europe/beacon-network-backend/README.md

 export BEACON_NETWORK_CONFIG_DIR=/wildfly/BEACON-INF
 ```
 When the `BEACON_NETWORK_CONFIG_DIR` is set, the aggregator monitors the `$BEACON_NETWORK_CONFIG_DIR/beacon-network.json` to dynamically update the configuration.
-It also looks (but not actively monitoring) the `$BEACON_NETWORK_CONFIG_DIR/beacon-info.json` so deployers may change the beacon identifier and other metatada.
+It also looks (but not actively monitoring) the `$BEACON_NETWORK_CONFIG_DIR/beacon-network-configuration.json` and `$BEACON_NETWORK_CONFIG_DIR/beacon-network-info.json` so deployers may change the beacon identifier and other metatada.

 There are several timeouts that may be configured via environment variables:
 - `BEACON_NETWORK_REFRESH_METADATA_TIMEOUT` - timeout in minutes (default 60 min.)
 Beacon Network reloads metadata of the backed Beacons.